To qualify for state nomination you must meet all nomination requirements relevant to your situation and occupation.

 5.2 Skilled work experience is defined as at least 20 hours per week of paid employment in a skilled occupation on the Lists of State Nominated Occupations.
 The skilled work experience does not need to be in your nominated or closely related occupation unless your occupation requires additional work experience (see 5.4 below).

-5.3 Skilled work experience is assessed as being after successful completion of the relevant qualification(s).
+5.3 Skilled work experience is assessed as being successful after completion of the relevant qualification(s).

 5.4 Where additional work experience is listed for your occupation (for example, 2 or 3 years work experience), you will need to demonstrate that you have this amount of work experience in the field of your nominated occupation.
 Certain exemptions to this may apply if you are an international graduate of South Australia.